Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/healthwatch.md

    Their names can be seen under the category for Instance ID.

-   From this view we can gather high level statistics about how our diego cell's are preforming.
+   From this view we can gather high level statistics about how our diego cells are preforming.

-   Let's copy the Instance ID of the diego cell which shows the highest load on CPU.
+   Let's copy the Instance ID of the diego cell which shows the highest load on CPU and save this for later.

+   Take a glance at all of the graphs from this view.

+   - CPU

+   The CPU utilization which is shown is a percentage of the total available memory across all cells/Diego VMs.

+   Investigate the cause of the spike.
+If the cause is a normal workload increase, then scale up the affected jobs.

+   - Memory

+   The Memory utilization shown is the total remaining available memory across all cells.

+   Responses to memory usage can vary depending on the type of workload or job that causing the spike.

+   - System Disk

+   The System Disk utilization is the amount of space available across the system partition.

+   Investigate what is filling the jobs system partition.
+This partition should not typically fill because BOSH deploys jobs to use ephemeral and persistent disks.

+   - Persistent Disk

 5. Let's prepare to SSH into this diego cell so that we can continue our investigation.